 Influenza B virus was first detected in week 23 (starting 1 June) and was the only strain found during the following four weeks.
 Few influenza A(H3N2) viruses were detected during week 30 to 32.
 As already mentioned, influenza A(H1N1)v virus was first detected in week 27 (starting 29 June).
 In weeks 27 and 38 (starting 14 September), 716 influenza A(H1N1)v viruses were isolated.
-In week 31 (starting 27 July), the pandemic virus became the dominant circulating strain on the island and reached 95% of all influenza-positive strains on week 34 (Figure 2).
-Some of the influenza A viruses that have not yet been not subtyped by the local laboratories have been sent to the French National Reference Centre for Influenza for complementary analysis.
+In week 31 (starting 27 July), the pandemic virus became the dominant circulating strain on the island and reached 95% of all influenza A viruses that have not yet been not subtyped by the local laboratories have been sent to the French National Reference Centre for Influenza for complementary analysis.